wygulmage/xmobar/readme.md

      Requires the [libXpm] C library.

 `with_uvmeter`
 :    Enables UVMeter plugin.
 The plugin shows UV data for Australia.
+Requires
+     `with_conduit` to connect to HTTPS URLs.

 `with_weather`
 :    Support to display weather information.
 Enables Weather plugin.